-The 2nd Battalion landed at Alexandria on 12th June 1917, where they joined a train for Ismalia.
+After spending six months in Greece, the 2nd Battalion landed at Alexandria on 12th June 1917, where they joined a train for Ismalia.
 From there, they moved by stages to Kantara, Sheik Nuran and El Shauth.
 At the last named, the Battalion spent three months training in desert conditions, without meeting the enemy, which was, of course, the Turks.
 Their first action was on the last day of October during the attack on Beersheba, when the London Irish were in the reserve brigade.
-The first battle honour for the regiment in this campaign was ‘El Mughar’, awarded for the Battle of Sheria on the 6th November, 1917.
+The first battle honour for the regiment in this campaign was ‘El Mughar’, awarded for the Battle of Sheria on 6th November 1917.
 Stiff fighting continued until the 8th but then the enemy withdrew.
 In nine days, the whole Turk defences from Gaza to Beersheba had been captured.

-On 29th November took place the Battle of Nebil Samwill, a high point about five miles north of Jerusalem.
+On 29th November took place the Battle of Nebil Samwil, a high point about five miles north of Jerusalem.
 The fighting lasted until 1st December after which the London Irish rested until 7th December.
-On that day, they moved up to assault positions for the capture of Jerusalem, which fell on December 9th : General Allenby making his formal entry two days later.
+On that day, they moved up to assault positions for the capture of Jerusalem, which fell on December 9th: General Allenby making his formal entry two days later.

 On 17th December, orders were received for the London Irish to occupy Kherbet Adasseh, a large hill believed to be a Turkish observation post but strongly held.
 One platoon was detailed for this task on the 18th, but met with strong opposition and had to withdraw.
 Five days later, a full Battalion attack went in, but resistance was overwhelming, with some enemy fire coming from an adjoining hill believed to be occupied by our own troops.
 The London Irish lost Capt Whyte, Lieut Burke, Lieut Thompson, 2/Lieut Godsill, 2/Lieut Brayden and 50 other ranks killed.
 Allowing for the wounded, the Battalion was reduced to about 130 after the battle.
 It had not been appreciated that the Turks had brought two new divisions from Anatolia in an attempt to re-capture Jerusalem.
 This attempt came on 27th December when the other two brigades of 60th Division held off a strong Turkish assault, inflicting heavy casualties.
 The next day, the British advance continued and the London Irish moved forward to Beitin, with Jerusalem safely behind by ten miles.
 The vital road from Jerusalem to Jericho is dominated by Talaat ed Dumm, a strong defensive position.
 The battle began with a stiff climb but ‘B’ Company quickly captured their objective, although Capt Standrick, OC of ‘C’ Company and six other ranks were killed.